carabina/JKLog/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+##description

+this is a very useful tool to help developer and tester to view the logs in the target app.

 ## Requirements

+the target is ios7 and later version.

 ## Installation